LISTEN to Your Preferences: An LLM Framework for Multi-Objective Selection: Methodology

 \subsection{LISTEN-U: Iterative Utility Refinement}

 Our first algorithm, LISTEN-Utility (\util), is a parametric approach.
-It assumes a linear utility function, $u(s) = \mathbf{w}^\top s^{\text{num}}$, defined exclusively over the \textbf{numerical} attributes of an item (denoted $s^{\text{num}}$).
-The non-numerical attributes provide context for the LLM's reasoning but are not part of this scoring function.
-The algorithm iteratively refines the weight vector $\mathbf{w}$ to identify the best item, as detailed in Algorithm~\ref{alg:listen-u}.
+It assumes a linear utility function, $u(s) = \mathbf{w}^\top s^{\text{num}}$, defined over the encoded feature vector $s^{\text{num}}$: genuinely numerical fields (e.g., price, battery life) and, when an integer-to-category mapping is supplied to the LLM in context, label-coded categorical fields.
+Free-text descriptions and other non-scored attributes inform the LLM's reasoning but are not part of the scoring function.
+The agent iteratively refines its internal utility representation $\mathbf{w}$ to identify the best item, which serves as a compact belief state over the user’s latent preferences, as detailed in Algorithm~\ref{alg:listen-u}.

 The algorithm operates in two phases.
 In the \textbf{initialization phase} (lines 2-6), the LLM is prompted to define an initial weight vector, $\mathbf{w}_1$, for the numerical attributes based on the user’s utterance.
 To score the items, the numerical attributes of every solution in $\mathcal{S}$ are first normalized to a common $[0,1]$ scale.
-The algorithm then computes the utility of each item by taking the dot product of the weights and the normalized numerical attribute vector, selecting the highest-scoring item as the initial best solution, $s^\star$.
+The algorithm then computes the utility of each item by taking the dot product of the weights and the normalized numerical attribute vector, then selecting the highest-scoring item as the initial best solution, $s^\star$.

-The \textbf{iterative refinement phase} (lines 8-12) then begins.
+Next, the \textbf{iterative refinement phase} (lines 8-12) begins.
 In each iteration, the prompt for the LLM is constructed using the current weight vector $\mathbf{w}_{t-1}$ alongside the complete, \textbf{unnormalized} description of the current best solution, $s^\star$, including both its numerical and non-numerical attributes.
 Presenting the true values and full context is crucial for the LLM to reason about real-world trade-offs (e.g., ``the price is too high \textit{for this particular brand}'').
 The LLM is asked to critique this solution and propose a refined weight vector, $\mathbf{w}_t$.
-After the LLM returns the updated weights, the algorithm once again scores the entire solution set using the consistently \textbf{normalized} numerical attributes to select the new best solution.
+Once the LLM returns the updated weights, the algorithm again scores the entire solution set using the consistently \textbf{normalized} numerical attributes to select the new best solution.